 David Beckingham (firstname.lastname@example.org) is Associate Professor in Cultural and Historical Geography at the University of Nottingham.
 He works uses a focus on the regulation of drink and drinking to explore the shifting relationship between the liberal state and society.
 He has published research on the development of the Victorian temperance movement and the relationship between anti-drink campaigns and alcohol licensing reform.

 Yannick Le Hénaff (email@example.com) is a Lecturer in Sociology at Rouen Normandy University, France.
 His research aims to examine alcohol consumers’ trajectories regarding drinking as the result of learning processes across time.
 He is currently conducting research on sport and alcohol and especially rugby and climbing.

 Annemarie McAllister (firstname.lastname@example.org) is Senior Research Fellow in History at the University of Central Lancashire, UK and has written widely on the cultural, social and political history of the UK temperance movement.
 Her Demon Drink?
 Temperance and the Working Class (2014) was a popular history to complement exhibitions curated, including the ongoing virtual site at http://www.demondrink.co.uk.
 She has recently edited the Winter 2019 edition of SHAD on ‘Temperance Past and Present’ and is interested in all aspects of the temperance movement and its modern resonances.

-Emily Nicholls (firstname.lastname@example.org) is a Senior Lecturer in Sociology at the University of Portsmouth, UK.
+Emily Nicholls (email@example.com) is a Lecturer in Sociology at the University of York, UK.
 Her early work explores young women’s alcohol consumption on a ‘girls’ night out’ and the role of drinking in ‘doing’ gender and femininities.
 More recently, she is interested in exploring representations and experiences of sobriety in cultures where drinking is normalised, including the ways in which former female drinkers negotiate the transition to sobriety.